 The Eldhraun Lava field was created in one of the most devastating eruptions in recorded history.
 Over a course of eight months, between 1783 and 1774, the Laki fissure and the adjoining Grimsvotn volcano poured out an estimated 14 cubic kilometers of basalt lava and clouds of poisonous gases that contaminated the soil, killing half of Iceland’s cattle and horses, and more than three-quarter of sheep.

-Fjadrargljufur (or Fjadra Canyon) is a 100 m deep and about 2 kilometres long serpentine canyon with the Fjaðrá river flowing through it.
+Fjadrargljufur (or Fjadra Canyon) is a 100 m deep and about 2 km long serpentine canyon with the Fjadra river flowing through it.
 The bedrock is mostly patagonite from cold periods of the Ice Age and it thought to be 2 million years old.
 It is believed the canyon formed at the end of the last Ice Age, about nine thousand years ago.
 When the glacier retreated a lake formed in the valley behind a hard resitant rock.
 The runoff from the lake flowed to where Fjadragljufur is today and erosion did the work.

 It is a favourite for most tourist in Iceland and partly tourism has also increased to the canyon because it was featured in one of the Justin Bieber videos.
 It is a very beautiful sight in Summer and favorite photography spot due to the strange shapes and arches of the canyon.
 Last year spring, the trail has been closed to preserve the vegetation and we don’t know if it will continue.

 In winter Fjadrargljufur is rarely accessible because the road is usually blocked by snow.
 However when we went there, we saw the road was open.

 My pictures in winter doesn’t do justice to the canyon as you can’t see the stream falling and the shape of the canyon clearly.
 There is a clear path which takes you along the edge of the canyon and lead you to a waterfall.
 I read somewhere it takes about 1 hour.